mered0th/meredoth-site/_posts/2022-01-10-Encapsulation-of-primitives-and-checked-operator-overloading.md

 }
 ```

 That's pretty simple, everything is the same as normal operator overloading, only this time we put the word checked right before the operator.
-In this example obviously only the checked minus and the checked explicit operators need checking, but like this we can easily change the boundaries by changing only the GetResult method if the requirements ever change, for example we may decide that we  will never have the damage go above 1000 and we want to check that our code works correctly after we implement that logic.
+In this example, obviously, only the checked minus and the checked explicit operators need checking, but implemented like this we can easily change the boundaries by changing only the GetResult method if the requirements ever change, for example we may decide that we  will never have the damage go above 1000 and we want to check that our code works correctly after we implement that logic.

 As i said before only the explicit operator has a checked version, the implicit does not, so by defining the explicit operator we cannot do something like this now: